 What Is It Like to Be a Teacher?

 A teacher instructs students in subjects such as science, mathematics, language arts, social studies, art, and music, and then helps them apply those concepts.
 Teachers work in public or private elementary schools, middle schools, and high schools.
 Those working in middle and high schools usually specialize in teaching one subject.
-Special education teachers, who work with students who have special needs, are not included in this profile.

 Teachers work during school hours.
 Many have two months off for summer vacation, but those who work in schools that are open all year have a week off between sessions and may have a long vacation during winter break.

 Educational and Licensing Requirements